DarkGraza/NewCrawler/README.md

 I created an another spider, a CrawlSpider(WebCrawler.py) for utilising Rules and LinkExtractor classes to fetch all urls of articles using links from links.json file.
 Then I yielded all data using parse constructor in the 2nd spider and stored in output.json file. (over 16,000 articles)

+Figuring out similar Website Schemas made me redo the project several times that is why it took lonng time.